SWIM TEAM - MEET VOLUNTEER POSITIONS:

 - A time from each stopwatch will be recorded on the swimmer’s card:

-- One timer will be responsible for writing all 3 times on the card
+- One timer records all three stopwatch times on the swimmer cards

-- The Chief Timer will review all of the above procedures at the Timer Briefing prior to the start of each meet.
+- The Chief Timer will review all procedures prior to the start of each meet.

 - Time required: Duration of meet